ArduPilot/ardupilot_wiki/plane/source/docs/apms-failsafe-function.rst

 -  A message will be displayed on your Ground Control Station, or OSD, if its message panel is enabled, that a Short failsafe is active, and the flight controller has taken the :ref` FS_SHORT_ACTN<FS_SHORT_ACTN>`, if enabled.
 -  If the condition causing the short failsafe event is removed while in the short failsafe condition (RC signal loss, corruption, or throttle below the :ref:`THR_FS_VALUE<THR_FS_VALUE>` if :ref:`THR_FAILSAFE<THR_FAILSAFE>` is enabled), the flight will return to the previous mode, and a message will be displayed that Failsafe is OFF.
 -  If the loss of signal is longer than :ref:`FS_LONG_TIMEOUT<FS_LONG_TIMEOUT>` sec the autopilot will go into long failsafe :ref:`FS_LONG_ACTN<FS_LONG_ACTN>` .
--  The default setting for long failsafe is RTL (Return to Launch). when it detects loss of signal for more than :ref:`FS_SHORT_TIMEOUT<FS_SHORT_TIMEOUT>` sec.
+-  The default setting for long failsafe is RTL (Return to Launch).
+When it detects loss of signal for more than :ref:`FS_SHORT_TIMEOUT<FS_SHORT_TIMEOUT>` sec.
 The default setting for short failsafe is Circle mode.
 -  A message will be displayed on your Ground Control Station or OSD that Failsafe is ON, the flight controller has entered a long failsafe and the failsafe mode triggered.
 -  If the RC signal is regained during the long failsafe, a message will be displayed that the failsafe is recovered, but the mode will not revert.